 Moving On to Writing the Program

-I always like to get something very basic working, and then build on it.
+I always like to get something very simple working, and then build on it.
 So, the obvious first thing to do is paint/draw what the program looks like when it starts up.
-In this case, Figure 12.7 shows what we need.
+In this case, Figure 12.10 shows what we want.
 There is nothing in this figure that we do not know how to do.
-We need to paint the color choices strip , an empty box, and what is called a button in graphical user interface terminology.
+We need to paint the line of color choice boxes, an empty big box, and what is called a button in graphical user interface terminology.
 Drawing a button is simply drawing a rectangle with a label in it.

 But, before I start writing a bunch of instructions, telling the turtle to draw this and that, I want to define some symbolic constants.
 The first symbolic constants I'll type in are the colors and turtle headings I will need.
 Then I'll define where different objects are on the graphics canvas.
 This gets me both flexibility and readability and extends the vocabulary my program is composed from.
-Great names for things is what writing an easy-to-read program is all about.
+Good names for things help us write an easy-to-read and understand program.

-I'm going to name the strip of colors that the user clicks on (to select from) colorChoices.
+I'm going to name the line of color choice boxes colorChoices.
 This choice of naming comes from my little people description above.
-Everything that has anything to do with the color choice strip will have "colorChoice" in its name.
-So, first I quickly define a few new procedures which can be used to draw the strip.
+Everything that has anything to do with the line of color choice boxes will have "choice" in its name.
+So, first I defined a few new procedures which can be used to draw the line of boxes.

 Before you read on, take a bit of time to try to guess why I defined each of them.
 What will each of these symbolic constants be used for?

 What I was doing while I was defining the colorChoice symbolic constants was thinking about how I would draw the strip of colors.
-I was thinking... "first I'll use setxy to position the turtle at the middle of the top of the strip."
-Continuing, "then I'll set the turtle's heading to south, its pen size to colorChoiceSize, its pen color to red and then use the forward and setpencolor commands to draw the boxes, one color at a time."
+I was thinking... "first I'll use penup and setxy to position the turtle at the middle of the top of the strip."
+Continuing, "then I'll set the turtle's heading to south, its pen size to colorChoiceSize, its pen color to red, lower the pen and then use the forward and setpencolor commands to draw the boxes, one color at a time."